 Carlos is a qualified P.E teacher who specialises in working with children with Special Educational Needs (SEN).
-Born and bred in São Paulo, Brazil he has spent the last eleven years working in the UK, a country that he loves despite the weather!
+Born and bred in São Paulo, Brazil he has spent the last eleven years working in the UK.
 It was in London, where Carlos first experienced paddle boarding and completed his first marathon on the Thames, after only four sessions.
-Carlos loves building things from recycled materials and after building his first paddle board out of plastic bottles, he came up with the idea to complete a marathon on a plastic bottle board to raise awareness of plastic pollution and to make SUP accessible to all.
+Creative and resourceful, he loves building things from recycled materials; after building his first paddle board out of plastic bottles, he came up with the idea to complete the SUP marathon expedition.

 Carolyn is a primary school teacher who set up The Whale Company in 2007 after learning that whales and other marine life were dying from plastic pollution in the ocean.
 She makes ‘Whalebags’ as alternatives to plastic bags and runs education art programs to teach children about plastic pollution.
-Carolyn is British but was born in South Africa and has lived all over the world; her adventurous spirit and passion for the ocean lead her to become a dive master and try many water sports.
-Last year she tried paddle boarding for the first time at the ‘Paddle and Pick’ event in London, organised by Watertrek and Active 360.
-She fell in love with it and wants to give everyone the opportunity to have a go.
+Carolyn is British but was born in South Africa and has lived all over the world; her adventurous spirit and passion for the ocean lead her to become a dive master and, most recently, a SUP adventurer.

 We have seen huge potential to develop an educational and exhibition program that can be carried out, not only in Europe, but all over the world.